 For example, suppose that a pedestrian crossing a West Virginia street is hit by a car.
 The driver of the car ran a red light, but the pedestrian was looking at his cellphone while crossing the street.
 At trial, the judge or jury decides that the pedestrian was 30 percent at fault, and the driver was 70 percent at fault.
 They also decide that the total damages in the case equal $100,000.
 Under West Virginia's comparative fault rule, the pedestrian's estate can recover $70,000 in damages.
 This equals the $100,000 total, minus $30,000 representing the 30 percent of fault assigned to the pedestrian.
 If the pedestrian had been found to be more than 50 percent at fault, however, the estate would have been barred from collecting any damages at all.

 Like other lawsuits, wrongful death claims must be filed within a certain period of time, set by a law known as a "statute of limitations."
-In West Virginia, the deceased's personal representative has two years from the date of the death to file a wrongful death claim.
-If the case is not filed within two years, the court may dismiss the claim entirely.
+In most West Virginia wrongful death cases, the deceased's personal representative has two years from the date of the death to file a claim.
+However, if the wrongful-death claim is based on medical malpractice in a nursing home, assisted living facility, or a hospital providing skilled nursing care, a one-year filing deadline applies.
+In either situation, if the case is not filed within the applicable time period, the court may dismiss the claim entirely.
 (W.Va.
 Code § 55-7-6 (2021).)